These tools need to be in every filmmaker’s toolkit

 How to get it though?
-Well, we’re happy to say that we analyzed it and broke it down to the very essentials!
+Well, we’re happy to say that we analyzed it and broke it down to the very essential tips for a cinematic look!
 Give us a couple of minutes, and we’ll lay them out for you nice and clear!

-Movie-inspired typography is everything.
+Movie-inspired typography is everything for a cinematic look.
 Simple yet sophisticated, with dramatic appearance or effects suiting the film’s narrative.
 Smooth and clear, it can’t consume the viewer’s attention one bit more than necessary.

 Have you ever found yourself scouring font sites for hours in a single sitting and ending up with a collection of 50 fonts and hardly any work done?
 If yes, take our shortcut to some awesome fonts, designed for titling in your productions.